Quincy Porter (American football)

-Qunicy Porter is an American college football wide receiver for the Ohio State Buckeyes.
+Quincy Porter is an American college football wide receiver for the Notre Dame Fighting Irish.
+He previously played for the Ohio State Buckeyes.

 Early life

 Porter was raised in New Milford, New Jersey, and attended Bergen Catholic High School in Oradell, New Jersey, where he played football and was a top wide receiver.
 He also competed in track and field in high school.
 As a sophomore in 2022, he recorded 686 receiving yards and 11 touchdowns, receiving offers from major college football programs including Georgia, Penn State and Michigan by the end of the year.
 He then caught 41 passes for 969 yards and 16 touchdowns as a junior in 2023.
 As a senior in 2024, he caught 57 passes for 969 yards and 11 touchdowns.
 That year, he helped Bergen Catholic win its record fourth-straight state championship.
 After the season, he was selected to the All-American Bowl.
 A five-star prospect and one of the top prospects in the 2025 recruiting class, he committed to play college football for the Ohio State Buckeyes.